hungbt1908/G4-IAEApsf/readme.md

     ```

 ## 🏃‍♂️ How to run
-- Create a new folder to buid example
+- Create a new folder to build example.
+For example, I created "bld" folder.
     ```c++
     cd G4IAEApsf-Reader
     mkdir bld